-Call it fate, destiny, karma – sometimes we’re hesitant to use words like these to describe our lives for fear of sounding silly, but fear never stopped the three owners of KUDU Safari Braai from making the choices they were meant to make in order to turn those aspirations into reality.
-The KUDU Safari Braai has its origins in South Africa, where early humans gathered in caves over a million years ago to cook meat over fire for the very first time.
+The KUDU Open Fire Grill has its origins in South Africa, where early humans gathered in caves over a million years ago to cook meat over fire for the very first time.

-Quite a few years after that, Georgia boy Stebin Horne traveled there to meet the family of the woman he’d fallen in love with, and found himself falling in love with the South African culture and traditions as well – especially the communal braais, where families and friends gathered regularly around an open flame to cook, eat, and socialize in an unhurried way gave inspiration for the KUDU.
+Quite a few years after that, Georgia boy Stebin Horne traveled there to meet the family of the woman he’d fallen in love with, and found himself loving the South African culture and traditions as well.
+The communal homemade braais where friends & family gathered around an open flame to cook, eat, and socialize in an unhurried way gave inspiration for the KUDU.

-Inspired, he returned to America to develop a way to bring this experience back home.
-Mercer University awarded Stebin a fellowship from its Mercer Innovation Center for the promising work he’d done turning the KUDU from a dream into a reality, and the KUDU Kickstarter campaign generated much interest and was fully funded well before its deadline.
+Stebin returned to America to develop a way to bring this experience back home.
+Mercer University awarded Stebin a fellowship from its Mercer Innovation Center for the promising work he’d done turning the KUDU from a dream into a reality.